asit2898/ml_toy_project/README.md

 The model is trained using Mean Squared Error loss.
 A sweep was conducted over lr and batch_size (config can be found in `src/sweep.yaml`).
 Validation accuracy was used to select the best model.

 The model is trained for 10 max_epochs and undergoes early stopping based on validation accuracy.
+IOU threshold is set to 0.5.

 <h2 style="font-size: 24px; font-weight: 400;" align="center"> Results</h2>